By Matt Chaney, ChaneysBlog.com

 Hank Williams wrote, sang and recorded Moving On Over in 1947.
 Couple years later Fats Domino cut Fat Man in New Orleans. and rock music’s convergence hit warp speed.
 Rhythm cats Fats and Ike Turner owned new sound in the delta, and Bill Haley, frustrated cowboy singer, hit fresh beat on the East Coast.
-What, who was the father of rock and roll?
+Who was Father of Rock?
 Argue all day, but appears there were four at least: Ol’ Hank, Fats, Ike and Haley.

 But the king of rock was Elvis Presley, fairly by consensus: Pelvis Elvis, who really offered more than swinging hips.
-This guy was pure stage presence, the Full Monty down to voice, a warbling that finished the melt on waves of females, falling over, already staggered by his looks.
+This guy was pure stage presence, the Full Monty down to voice, lovely warbling that finished heart melt for the females in waves, already staggered by his looks.
 At age 19 Elvis cut That’s All Right Mama for Sun Records in Memphis, summer 1954.
-Local radio listeners were hooked, burying stations with requests for Presley.
+Local radio listeners were hooked, storming the stations with requests for Presley.

 The musical revolution had its front man, Elvis, a year before the term rock and roll hardly meant anything besides a baby appliance.
 Elvis and more rockabillies hit the road to claim audience and build market, operating from Memphis and flooding delta spots like Pemsicot County, Mo.

 But in Bootheel Missouri, players of a different sort made headlines—gamblers and bootleggers, with capable thugs among them.